Phragm\'{e}n's Voting Methods and Justified Representation

 It is possible to distribute the load of candidate $d$ evenly across all (previously unrepresented) voters in $N^*$.
 Therefore, the addition of $d$ contributes at most $\sum_{i \in N^*} \frac{1}{|N^*|^2} = \frac{1}{|N^*|} \leq \frac{k}{n}$ to the objective.
 On the other hand, removing $c$ from the committee decreases the objective by

 where the first inequality follows from Lemma~\ref{lem:var-bound}.
-Therefore, replacing $c$ by $d$ causes a net decrease to the objective, contradicting minimality of the variance of committee $S$, and thus we obtain a contradiction to our assumption that $S$ does not provide JR. \end{proof}
+Therefore, replacing $c$ by $d$ causes a net decrease to the objective, contradicting minimality of the variance of committee $S$.
+We have thus obtained a contradiction to our assumption that $S$ does not provide JR. \end{proof}